-Extract all the URLs from crawl of the HTTPS version and compare this list with the URLs mentioned in the XML Sitemaps.
-Find out which URLs are live and indexable on the HTTPS version and do not have an entry in the XML Sitemaps.
-Update the XML Sitemaps with the missing indexable URLs found in the crawl of the HTTPS version.
+Extract all the URL from crawl of the HTTPS version and compare this list with the URL mentioned in the XML Sitemaps.
+Find out which URL are live and indexable on the HTTPS version and do not have an entry in the XML Sitemaps.
+Update the XML Sitemaps with the missing indexable URL found in the crawl of the HTTPS version.

 Now that all content has been moved and updated, new redirection rules need to be implemented to redirect all HTTP traffic to the relevant HTTPS versions.
 A simple catch-all Apache solution can be used in the .htaccess of the HTTP version:

 This redirects any deep pattern on the HTTP version to the HTTPS version.
 However, this makes the robots.txt and XML Sitemaps on the HTTP version inaccessible as this catch-all redirection rule redirects any request for these files to the HTTPS version.
 To prevent this from happening, an exemption rule needs to be added.
 For example, in the .htaccess for Apache on the HTTP version, this may look like:

 When moving content through canonicals, wait for implementing the redirection rules until enough of the critical content is indexed and served from the HTTPS version.
 Once Googlebot has seen most or all of the content on HTTPS, the redirection rules can be pushed live to force Googlebot and the user to the HTTPS version.

 When implementing the new redirection rules, double check the old redirection rules and update these to point directly to the new HTTPS end destination.
 Avoid a redirect chain like: HTTP A redirects to HTTP B, which in turn redirects to HTTPS C.